AnaLR27/cs11_backend/README.md

 - *refresh* - checking the refresh token in the request headers.
 Returns a new access token in order to improve user experience and avoid making the user restart their session when the access token has expired.

+**Forgotten password controllers:**

+- *sendMail* - sends email with link which redirects to reset passord view in frontene application adding a token for email verification

+- *resetPassword* -verifies recieved token and decodes it, and only if email encrypted in the payload of token exists in database allows set new password.

 ## **CONTRIBUTORS**